-Meghan Markle’s Potential Royal Title Is Reportedly Angering Some People Ahead of Wedding To Prince Harry
+Meghan Markle’s Potential Royal Title Is Reportedly Angering Some People Ahead Of Wedding To Prince Harry

 — The View (@TheView) May 17, 2018

-But last month, The Independent reported that the smart money was on the Queen bestowing Harry and Meghan the Dukedom of Sussex.
+But last month, the Independent reported that the smart money was on the queen bestowing Harry and Meghan the Dukedom of Sussex.
 One royal commentator, Richard Fitzwilliams, told the publication that he believed she would make that choice to avoid causing consternation among the Irish.

-While the gifting of the Dukedom of Connaught would be seen, by some, as a sign of continued good relations between Ireland and The U.K, he estimated that some Irish people would see it as an affront.
+While the gifting of the Dukedom of Connaught would be seen, by some, as a sign of continued good relations between Ireland and the U.K, he estimated that some Irish people would see it as an affront.

 “But we must remember that the Republic of Ireland has existed (for decades) and it just simply isn’t conceivable that it could happen without being preceded by substantial debate in Ireland.”

-According to The Independent, one Irish woman called it “appalling and an anathema to any real Irish person.”
+According to the Independent, one Irish woman called it “appalling and an anathema to any real Irish person.”

 “If they want to give dukedoms over in England, they can give them away in abundance.
 It doesn’t bother me, but I think they should keep their noses out of Connacht (Connaught).”

-Prince Harry and Meghan Markle are due to be married on Saturday at St George’s Chapel at Windsor Castle.
-Royal titles are usually announced on the wedding day so we won’t have to wait long to find out if the former Suits actress will become the Duchess of Sussex or Connaught.
+Prince Harry and Meghan Markle are due to be married on Saturday at St. George’s Chapel at Windsor Castle.
+Royal titles are usually announced on the wedding day, so we won’t have to wait long to find out if the former Suits actress will become the Duchess of Sussex or Connaught.

-What we do know is that Meghan Markle will get a new last name after the ceremony but she won’t be using it much.
-As The Inquisitr previously reported, Prince Harry’s official last name is Mountbatten-Windsor so that will become Meghan’s family name too.
+What we do know is that Meghan Markle will get a new last name after the ceremony, but she won’t be using it much.
+As the Inquisitr previously reported, Prince Harry’s official last name is Mountbatten-Windsor so that will become Meghan’s family name too.
 But the royals hardly use their last names, so she’ll be signing her name simply as “Meghan.”

 While the details of Ms. Meghan Markle's Wedding Dress won't be revealed until Saturday, with the help of @RCT, take a look at what other Royal Brides have worn on their Wedding Day: https://t.co/ZmZMEXU37U#RoyalWedding pic.twitter.com/QbT0jl6zI5